As I was coming to terms with turning 50, my thoughts wandered back to a long-ago conversation:

 - Enter your new world now, right where you are.
 You do not need to be a pastor, quit your career, or do what’s unnatural.
 Awakening to the richness of ministering to others is as natural as the wind blowing in the sails of a sailboat.
 We just need to avail our eyes, mind, and heart to God’s direction and let it happen.

 “And whatever you do, in word or deed, do everything in the name of the Lord Jesus, giving thanks to God the Father through him.”
 Colossians 3:17

 - Let yourself be imperfect.
 Changing often comes in daily, tiny increments.
 Letting yourself stumble, but always bouncing back and being guided by His principles is what gives renewal, energy, motivation and life.

 “Brothers, I do not consider that I have made it my own.
 But one thing I do: forgetting what lies behind and straining forward to what lies ahead,” Philippians 3:13

-Coming to terms with turning 50 can be an ongoing conversation
+Coming to terms with turning 50 is an ongoing conversation

-Let us tackle the Second Mountain, and let God conquer our hearts!
+Whatever age we are facing, let us tackle our fear in preparation for the Second Mountain, and let God conquer our hearts!